 Since September 2014, Australia's security threat level has been listed as "probable," indicating intelligence alluding to the intention and capability to carry out a terrorist attack in the country.
 According to Australia's security agency, the ASIO, the most likely form of attack in Australia is an individual or group using simple, low-cost methods such as a knife, firearms, or vehicle ramming.
 Between the end of 2017 and late 2018, the ASIO resolved or investigated more than 14,000 counterterrorism leads, according to the agency's 2017-2018 report to parliament in October 2018.
 The agency investigated more than 400 terrorism cases between the end of 2014 and late 2015, according to the agency's October 2015 report.
-(Sources: ASIO [60], ASIO [163])
+The Australian government has noted that the global COVID-19 pandemic has created social and economic challenges around the world, but it has not greatly diminished the threat of terrorism.
+(Sources: ASIO, ASIO, Australian National Security)

 Australia's government sought to increase counterterrorism and counter-extremism measures following the December 2014 Sydney café hostage crisis.
 In July 2017, Prime Minister Malcom Turnbull called on Internet providers to block extremist content and comply with government requests for encrypted information in an effort to combat extremism.
 Turnbull said in October 2015 that anyone who cannot abide by Australia's core value of "mutual respect" is free to leave the country.
 During a meeting with security chiefs that month, Turnbull said it is "absolutely critical" for security and government officials to engage with Australia's Muslim community to prevent radicalization.
-(Sources: Bloomberg [164], News.com.au [165], BBC News [166])
+(Sources: Bloomberg, News.com.au, BBC News)